 We rely on third party contract manufacturers, or CMOs, to manufacture and supply our preclinical and clinical materials to be used during the development of our product candidates.
-We have established relationships with several CMOs, including Agno Pharmaceuticals, LLC and PepTech Corporation, both in China, and we have contracted for cGMP manufacturing in the United States with STA Pharmaceuticals Co., Ltd., a subsidiary of WuXi AppTec Co., Ltd., which is based in China.
+We have established relationships with several CMOs, including Agno Pharmaceuticals, LLC and PepTech Corporation, both in China, and we are in the process of contracting GMP manufacturing in the United States.